Macrometacorp/docs/docs/photoniq/vwrs/03-configuration-and-setup/02-configure-waiting-rooms.md

 ---
 sidebar_position: 20
-title: Configuring Waiting Room Parameters
+title: Configure Waiting Room Parameters
 ---

 This page explains some parameters to configure when using the VWR using API endpoint properties.
 These include configurations when: